Frequently Asked Questions

 Do you have an in house dental savings plan?

-My previous dentist “did everything” - implants, root canals, sedation, orthodontics, wisdom tooth extractions, TMJ treatment - do you “do everything” at your practice?
+My previous dentist “did everything” - placed implants, root canals, sedation, orthodontics, wisdom tooth extractions, TMJ treatment, and gum surgery - do you “do everything” at your practice?

 Nothing hurts, so everything should be ok, right?